Body dysmorphic disorder (BDD)

 Self-help materials are often based on the principles of cognitive behavioural therapy (CBT), which have been shown to be particularly effective in treating BDD.
 Making small steps to accept but challenge your worries can reduce your compulsive behaviours.

-Support groups and peer support offer an opportunity to meet other people who also have BDD.
-Hearing about how other people have coped with similar feelings and experiences can be helpful and make you feel less isolated.
+Support groups and peer support offer an opportunity to meet other people who also have BDD and to be part of a support network that understands what you're going through.
+Hearing about how other people have coped with similar feelings and experiences can make you feel less isolated.

 You can find details of support groups for BDD on the following websites: